 My work spans a number of areas and a number of themes.
 As a researcher in Islamic theology, my main interests lie in ethics, particularly forms of Islamic ethics with a strong rationalist edge.
 My early work on the Mu’tazilites was followed by more recent work on the ethical thought of the Hanbalite theologian Ibn Taymiyya.
 My current research focuses on the development of the virtues in the Islamic intellectual tradition, taking al-Ghazālī as a linchpin figure.
-Part of my aim in exploring this tradition is to place it in conversation with the larger history of philosophical and theological approaches to the virtues.
+One of my aims in engaging with this tradition is to place it in conversation with the larger history of philosophical and theological approaches to the virtues.
 As part of this ambition, I recently led a collective project that explored the intellectual history of the virtue of magnanimity or greatness of soul.